Come Ahead

 Come Ahead is the twelfth studio album by Scottish band Primal Scream.
-It was released on 8 November 2024, and it is the band's first album in eight years.
+It was released on 8 November 2024, and it is the band's first album both in eight years, as well as without longtime keyboardist Martin Duffy, following his death in 2022.

 Critical reception

 Come Ahead received mostly positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 68, based on 15 reviews.